Follow us on social

 On Monday, Levin obliquely chastised the Trump administration, fresh from a Middle East trip that did not include Israel, for not giving more deference to Prime Minister Benjamin Netanyahu. “(He) is the elected prime minister of the sovereign nation of Israel, unlike the assorted dictators and terrorists who run the countries surrounding Israel,” Levin wrote.
 “He deserves our government’s respect not the treatment of some kind of inferior bureaucrat.”

-Libertarian author and podcaster Tom Woods shared Levin’s shared the post, adding, “Levin is getting very impatient with Trump.
+Libertarian author and podcaster Tom Woods shared Levin’s post, adding, “Levin is getting very impatient with Trump.
 This is interesting to watch.”

 “He's trying very hard not to come right out and condemn Trump,” Woods added, “and it's making him crazy.”